MoOyeg/rhacm-multi-kubernetes-example/README.md

   OR

-- If you do not have a pre-created resourgreoup, and would like the resourcegroup to be created as part of the list o
+- If you do not have a pre-created resourgreoup, and would like the resourcegroup to be created as part of the list of objects.

-  Run Utility script to update maanifests or update manifests manually
+  Run Utility script to update manifests or update manifests manually

   ```bash
    ./crossplane/crossplane-utlility-scripts/switch-azure-create-rg.sh ${RESOURCEGROUP}